 My father passed away in 2010, and the experience of caring for him changed my life.
 Being a caregiver was emotionally and physically demanding, but my love and appreciation for my father deepened.
 Looking back, I believe that being a caregiver for my father was an invaluable gift.
 I had the opportunity to be with my father everyday in his later years.
 I think if he were healthy, I might have taken him for granted and spent very little time with him.

 Being a caregiver made me realize difficulties that people face as they grow older.
 Many older adults are challenged with physical and cognitive changes, and seeing such changes in my own father made it a personal matter.
 Additionally, I realized that ageism is rampant in our society.
 I witnessed others, including medical professionals, treating my father dismissively because of his condition.
 Such incidents motivated me to study gerontology.
 For me, working with older adults would be the best way to contribute and to grow.
+Currently, my interests include health, wellness and creativity in aging.
+Although many equate older age as a period of decline, there are countless older adults discovering untapped potentials and pursuing new goals despite having various age-related changes.
+I would like to learn through their examples on how to live fully every day and to not take life for granted.
+Thank you for taking the time to read this.

 No comments: